-Huddled up in the cold?
+Huddled up at home waiting out the virus?
 Want dinner that’s both comforting and easy?
 Kielbasa with Sauerkraut and Apples is just the thing.
 It’s filling, it’s quick, and it’s dinner all by itself.
 All in one pot.
 Some say this dish is German, others call it Polish.
 Whichever, it’s delicious!

 I adapted this recipe from one I found online.
 That recipe called for first cooking the kielbasa on a grill, then putting them in the oven, while starting the onions on the stove, and making the rest of the recipe.
 That would leave you with a grill, a baking sheet, and a frying pan to clean.
 No!
 No!
 No!
 Not doing that way.

-Plus, it’s too cold to grill anything here.
+Plus, it’s early to stand outside and grill anything here.
 Even if I had a grill.
 This way is much easier.

 My version only uses a single pan.
 And, it’s ready in about 20 minutes.
 Much better!

 The kielbasa makes this dish filling, while the sauerkraut adds a little bite.
-Cooking it mellows out the sharpness (a bit like cooking onions or garlic), and the apples give it a bit of sweetness and balance the richness of the sausage and the sourness of the kraut.
+Cooking it mellows out the sharpness (a bit like cooking onions or garlic), and the apple gives it a bit of sweetness and balance the richness of the sausage and the sourness of the kraut.
 The honey mustard horseradish sauce is also sweet/spicy so it complements the rest of the dish perfectly.

-Use apples that are slightly tart (I had Crimson Topaz, but a tart apple such as Granny Smith would work fine).
+Use an apple that is slightly tart (I had Crimson Topaz, but a tart apple such as Granny Smith would work fine).

 No kielbasa?
 Bratwurst would work too.